Tour of Idaho

 hazards.
 Beware of large lava rocks, often hidden in the sand,

-may assume are bolted directly to the center of the earth in terms
+may assume are bolted directly to the center of the earth.
+You'll need

-climb the omnipresent dunes but at a level below reckless abandon (video).
+climb the omnipresent dunes, but at a level below reckless abandon

-of a mile to a climb out of the bowl on the right.
-Proceed along a
+bowl follow the waypoints half a mile to a climb out of the bowl on the

 dunes, rocky roads, sandy roads and sandy trail about 5 miles to an

 intersection with a trail that heads north.
-Follow the track north a
+Follow intermittent cow

 few miles to the second of two power line roads you'll encounter.
 Turn

 right (east) and head back to Lake Channel Road.
-Turn left (north),
+Once there turn left

 the road.
 Head through this gate and proceed due north to the obvious

-large sand dune about 1/4 of a mile north.
+large sand dune about 1/4 of a mile away.
 Head over the dune and

 follow an enjoyable single track trail north a few miles to Quigley